Swedish Baptist Union of Finland: History

 The first Baptist church in Finland was founded in 1856 in primarily Swedish-speaking Åland.
 Preacher Karl Möllersvärd had been sent there by the Evangelical Alliance in Stockholm, Sweden in 1854 and was the first to preach Baptist teachings in Finland; he received strong opposition from the established Evangelical Lutheran Church of Finland.

 Despite persecution, the movement continued to grow.
 The first Baptist church to be founded on the mainland was Jakobstad Baptist Church in the Ostrobothnia region on 14 August 1870.
 The Baptist community grew and more churches were founded, including a Finnish-speaking church, Luvia, near Pori.
 Cooperation between Swedish-speaking and Finnish-speaking Baptists continued, including the formation in 1883 of the Vasa Swedish District Conference, which some Finnish-speaking congregations joined.
 However, in 1902, Finnish-speaking Baptists formed a separate Finnish National Conference.
 The Finnish Baptist Union (Suomen baptistiyhdyskunta) was registered in 1928; the Swedish Baptist Union of Finland was founded later in 1980.

+According to a census published by the association in 2023, it claimed 1,035 members and 14 churches.